 A Watchman is a device that can help prevent blood clots from leaving the heart.
-However, the procedure to insert the device carries its own risks, including cardiac tamponade and ischemic stroke.
+However, the procedure to insert the device carries its own risks.
+These risks can include cardiac tamponade and ischemic stroke.

 The Watchman device functions to reduce the risk of stroke.